David Longoria: Guest performances

 In October 2017 American rock band Smash Mouth released their 20th Anniversary of their hit "Walkin' on the Sun" with the Robert Eibach remix featuring Longoria's trumpet solo.
 The single peaked at No. 5 on the Billboard Club Play chart.
-Longoria was featured on General Public's studio album Rub It Better with a trumpet solo on Friends Again.

-Movie work

-Longoria composed and performed the theme song for the movie "Bloodline: Now Or Never" called "Now Or Never" featuring April Diamond.
+Longoria composed and performed the theme song for the movie Bloodline: Now Or Never called "Now Or Never" featuring April Diamond.
 The music was co-written and produced by Robert Eibach.
 The song qualified for the 2018 Academy Awards under "Best Original Song" reaching the short list on the ballot.